Ostoic/dpcpwn/README.md

 ![image](https://user-images.githubusercontent.com/8475295/105087707-e7622680-5a68-11eb-8614-f7f7977e194c.png)

 # Severity
-This is exploit not particularly sophisticated, so it is possible this vulnerability has already been exploited in the wild.
-Since the web server is running as root on the device we also get root access to the whole machine, making it easy to intercept all (LAN, WAN, etc) network traffic with tcpdump, allowing for easy credential sniffing attacks.
+This exploit is quite simple, so it's reasonable to assume that this vulnerability has already been exploited in the wild.
+It allows one to execute any OS command as root, as that is the user the php-cgi binary is ran as.
+Moreover, it is easy to intercept all (LAN, WAN, etc) network traffic with tcpdump, allowing for stealthy passive monitoring of network traffic.